mg-Ben/MyKnowledge/Networks/Internet/Cybersecurity/Cybersecurity.md

 However:
 The problem is the same as [[#Can I use my private key to authenticate myself?]]
 You would have to [[#Authentication information properties|register]] in server and send your public-private key pair.
 The server would store your public-**private** data in database.
 Therefore, the server would have your private key and that threatens your Authentication and Confidentiality.
 In this particular case, there isn't database, just log in process.
 The coherence-detection involves using the user's public key to decrypt a sample message which has been encrypted with the private key of the user.
+To prevent malicious users from accessing the service, we must grant [[#Authorization]] here.
 ## Integrity
 It means that your data cannot be manipulated by someone during the way.
 On Internet, hackers can manipulate your packet to change the destination, for example. **However, integrity cannot prevent hackers from manipulating the bit order of the packets you send**. integrity can be addressed by [[#Hashing]] and [[#Encryption]].
 ## Confidentiality
-It involves preventing hackers from accessing the network information that you send to others.
+It involves preventing hackers from accessing the network information that you send to others, but also from accessing to some services (also known as [[#Authorization]]).
 This is, you can provide **privacy**.
 However, **It doesn't prevent hackers from sending you information.**
 Confidentiality can be addressed by using [[#Encryption]].
+### Authorization
+It involves preventing hackers from accessing to services they don't have permission.
+Authorization involves, summarizing, providing mechanism to grant certain permissions to certain users.
+To do so, we must create a database of **authorized users** or use [[#Certificates]].
+#### Trust
+Authorization is close-related with **trust**.
+Only trusted users can have access to the service.
 ## Encryption
 ### Asymmetric encryption
 It consists on [[#Public key]]-[[#Private key]] pair.